 I sucked at it, but damn it felt good.
 The graphics are gorgeous; the writing is great; the music is tight, and; the gameplay just feels right.
 It’s smooth and snappy, and it has that ‘just one more run’ feel to it.
 But, and I cannot stress this enough, the learning curve is steep in the beginning.
 I’m watching Johnny Chiodini start a new save file for a charity stream and it’s bringing back memories as to how difficult it was in the beginning.
 I tried to clear up a few achievements that negated many of the upgrades and even with the goosed-up weapons, it was rough.
 I quit, in fact.
 Plus, I just tried a run with the sword after unlocking one of the aspects of the spear (Poseidon, in this case) and it’s so under-leveled.
-I’m trying to do a Heat Nine run and it’s not great with a weapon that only has one level.
+I’m trying to do a Heat Nine run and it’s not great with an aspect of a weapon that only has one level.

 It’s funny, though.
 It probably took thirty runs or so before I was able to beat the final boss.
 I wasn’t able to duplicate it for at least fifteen more runs.
 I got within a hair’s breadth of it around that point which pushed me to continue.
 I won again soon after, then again.
 That made me stoked to keep going.
 Now, I win more often than I lose and I’ve had a…six win streak?
 I think?
 It might be five.
 Pretty sure it’s six.
 Anyway, I’ve gotten better.
 Or rather, Zagreus has.
 That’s the point.